AdamJSc/prediction-league/README.md

 ### Scoring

+For every [Game Week](#game-weeks), each [Prediction](docs/domain-knowledge.md#entryprediction) receives a score, which produces a [Scored Prediction](docs/domain-knowledge.md#scoredentryprediction) for that Game Week.

-[Entries](docs/domain-knowledge.md#entry) receive 1 "penalty point" for each position they have predicted incorrectly.
+[Scored Predictions](docs/domain-knowledge.md#scoredentryprediction) receive 1 "penalty point" for each position that the Prediction has incorrectly placed a [Team](docs/domain-knowledge.md#team).

 For example, if Team A are in 3rd place but are predicted to finish 1st, `2` penalty points will be received.

-Likewise, placing Team B at the bottom (in 20th), who then finish 15th, will cause `5` penalty points to be issued.
+Likewise, placing Team B at the bottom (in 20th), who currently sit in 15th, will cause `5` penalty points to be issued.

 Placing a team in the exact position they are in the real-world table will receive `0` penalty points.

 ### Game Weeks

-Each [Season](docs/domain-knowledge.md#season) is broken down into a number of "game weeks", which work exactly the same as in
+Each [Season](docs/domain-knowledge.md#season) is broken down into a number of "Game Weeks", which work exactly the same as in
 [Fantasy Football](https://fantasy.premierleague.com/).

-i.e. For a Premier League season with 20 teams, there are 38 game weeks.
+i.e. For a Premier League season with 20 teams, there are 38 Game Weeks.
-For a Championship season with 24 teams, there are 46 game weeks.
+For a Championship season with 24 teams, there are 46 Game Weeks.

-Once a new game week starts, the previous game week’s score is frozen and the next game week begins with a score of `0`.
+Once a new Game Week starts, the previous Game Week’s score is frozen and the next Game Week begins with a score of `0`.

 ### LeaderBoard

-The total cumulative score over all game weeks for each [Entry](docs/domain-knowledge.md#entry) is calculated and used to produce the [LeaderBoard](docs/domain-knowledge.md#leaderboard).
+The total cumulative score for all [Scored Predictions](docs/domain-knowledge.md#scoredentryprediction) is calculated and used to produce the [LeaderBoard](docs/domain-knowledge.md#leaderboard).
 The [LeaderBoard](docs/domain-knowledge.md#leaderboard) is topped by the [Entry](docs/domain-knowledge.md#entry) with the lowest cumulative score of penalty points.

-In the event of a tie on the [LeaderBoard](docs/domain-knowledge.md#leaderboard), the tied [Entries](docs/domain-knowledge.md#entry) will be ordered by the **minimum** score that each one has gained throughout all game weeks so far, lowest first.
+In the event of a tie on the [LeaderBoard](docs/domain-knowledge.md#leaderboard), the tied [Entries](docs/domain-knowledge.md#entry) will be ordered by the **minimum** score that each one has gained throughout all Game Weeks so far, lowest first.
 You can think of this as the equivalent of “goal difference” when ranking teams on equal points in the real-world.

 ### Data Source